Benefits for you

 As a CSA member, you will receive:

-- A diverse portion of the farm produce delivered to your local hub weekly or fortnightly between December and March.
+- A diverse portion of the farm produce delivered to your local hub weekly between December and May.

 - First access to limited fruit varieties (such as cherries or Cox Orange Pippin apples).

 - An invitation to the annual members only day (an opportunity to provide feedback and get to know your farmer by touring the farm and feasting together)